Photographing wax celebrities and historical figures at Madame Tussauds Singapore.

 Here’s my overall take on the attraction too.
 I think the museum is fun, in an unapologetic, cheesy, hyper-touristy kind of way.
 On the flip side, and this might just be me being nonsensical, I enjoyed the historical statues way more than those of still alive famous personalities.

-I don’t know, it just felt a little weird being so near some of those sports and movie stars, and modern politicians.
+I don’t know, it just feels weird being so near some of those sports and movie stars, and modern politicians.
 A sensation somewhat bordering on invasion of privacy.
 Am I being silly?
 I don’t remember feeling this way when visiting the Hong Kong one in 2007.

 Pioneers of Singapore